 Under the terms of the notes payable, 48 monthly payments of principal and interest were to have been paid, and interest of 8.25% per annum began to accrue on these obligations on January 1, 2007.
-However, only eight payments consisting entirely of interest have been paid in prior years.
-Offers were made to and accepted by two of the three obligees to accept an immediate discounted payoff amount reflecting a lower interest rate for the years after 2011.

-Therefore management did not accrue additional interest, but has paid off the two obligees during the year ended June 30, 2015.
+However, the Organization has paid off two of the obligees at a discounted rate during the year ended June 30, 2015.
 The obligation to the remaining note holder was renegotiated at the same time to be continued at the rate of 2%, per annum, and interest has been accrued at that rate on these financial statements.
 This remaining note holder is the organization's founder and continuing principal physician in the medical ministry.
 The entire obligation is treated as due within one year.